The next generation of autocorrect.

 Seamless correction

-When confidence clears a threshold, the correct word replaces the garble without interrupting your flow.
-This often prevents the suggestion list from appearing at all.
+When confidence clears a threshold, LipConfirm can replace the garble without interrupting your flow.
+In lower-confidence cases, the normal suggestion bar remains available as a fallback.

 What the demo shows